Check out our list of Winter Snow Activities for kids and families. Includes indoor and outdoor fun. Snow paint, crafts and more!

 1. Give child supplies and watch what they do.
 If they need guidance show them how to press the cookie cutters into the snow and how to use the paint brush to paint the snow.

 Little Tiger carefully painted her snow shapes adding details inside each shape.
 Little Dragon painted a rainbow which both kids thought was beautiful.
-This activity kept them busy for an amazingly long time.
+This winter snow activity kept them busy for an amazingly long time.
 I made several trips outside to gather more snow for their trays.

 Directions: